Attentive Representation Learning with Adversarial Training for Short Text Clustering: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{R}{ecent} years have witnessed the fast-growing trade of short text data in various kinds of social medias, for example, Twitter, Instagram, and Sina Weibo.
-As a consequence, short text clustering, the task of automatically grouping multiple unlabeled documents into a number of clusters, has become increasingly important.
-It can benefit multiple content-centric downstream applications, such as event exploration~\cite{Feng15-ICDE}, trend detection~\cite{MathioudakisK10-SIGMOD}, to name a few.
+\IEEEPARstart{R}{ecent} years have witnessed the fast-growing trade of short text data in various kinds of social media, for example, Twitter, Instagram, and Sina Weibo.
+As a consequence, short text clustering, the task of automatically grouping multiple unlabeled texts into a number of clusters, has become increasingly important.
+It can benefit multiple content-centric downstream applications, such as event exploration~\cite{Feng15-ICDE}, trend detection~\cite{MathioudakisK10-SIGMOD}, online user clustering~\cite{LiangYK19}, cluster-based retrieval~\cite{LiuC04,CarpinetoR12}, to name a few.
 Compared with general text clustering, short text clustering is more challenging.
-This is because text representation in original lexical space is usually sparse and this issue is further amplified for short text~\cite{Aggarwal12-Book}.
-Thus, the key to success of short text clustering is building an effective representation scheme for short text.
+This is because text representations in the original lexical space are usually sparse and this issue is further amplified for short texts~\cite{Aggarwal12-Book}.
+Thus, the key to the success of short text clustering is to learn an effective short text representation scheme suitable for clustering.

-On the basis of early general clustering algorithms such as K-means~\cite{Jain10-PRL}, current developments in short text clustering mostly fall into two branches: Bayesian topic models and deep learning approaches.
-Topic models~\cite{Blei03-JMLR} realize probabilistic text clustering by assuming that each document is associated with a distribution over topics, and that each topic is a distribution over words.
-A topic usually corresponds to a cluster.
-To model short text, some elaborate topic models~\cite{Yan13-WWW,Yin14-KDD} are presented by revising the text generation process.
-However, one major limitation still remains within most of these topic models.
-The input representation of short text is commonly based on bag-of-words assumption and one-hot encoding, which might be sparse and lack expressive ability.
+On the basis of classical general clustering algorithms such as K-means~\cite{Jain10-PRL}, current developments in short text clustering mostly fall into two branches: Bayesian topic models (e.g., Latent Dirichlet Allocation (LDA)~\cite{Blei03-JMLR}) and deep learning approaches~\cite{lecun2015deep}.
+The former one realizes probabilistic text clustering by assuming that each document is associated with a distribution over topics, and each topic is a distribution over words.
+In this way, a topic is usually regarded as a cluster.
+To model short text, some elaborate topic models~\cite{Yan13-WWW,Yin14-KDD} are presented by changing the text generation process.
+However, one major limitation remains within most of these topic models: the input representation of short text is commonly based on the bag-of-words assumption and one-hot encoding, which might be sparse and lack the expressive ability.